 Why the goop?

-Occasionally the membrane does not break on its own and the build-up of tears creates a crust, goopy discharge that may or may not irritate your baby.
+Occasionally the membrane does not break on its own and the buildup of tears creates a crusty, goopy discharge that may or may not irritate your baby.

 Massaging baby’s tear ducts will apply pressure to congested fluid trapped within the blocked tear duct.
 Eventually, massage will help to open the membrane allowing tears to flow properly.